 "Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven."Luke 10:20(NASB)

-Earlier in His ministry Christ had sent out His twelve, chosen disciples on a ministry mission, in northern Israel.
-Now, however...
-He temporarily, commissions an extra seventy followers, and endows them with the same authority, over sickness and Satan.. that He gave earlier to His chosen apostles.
+Earlier in His ministry, Christ had sent out His twelve disciples on a ministry mission in northern Israel.
+Now, however, He temporarily commissions an extra seventy followers and endows them with the same authority over sickness and Satan that He gave earlier to His chosen disciples.
 The 70 were commissioned to minster to people in the more hostile, southern region of Israel.
-This selected group were given the task of going ahead of Jesus, to prepare the way of the Lord, as He set out on His final visit to the city He loved - and to face an increasingly hostile population.
+This selected group were given the task of going ahead of Jesus, to prepare the way of the Lord as He set out on His final visit to the city He loved - and to face an increasingly hostile population.

-Their instruction... not to carry money and make provision for their ministry, does not suggest irresponsibility, but demands a determined trust in God's provision, Who has promised to supply all our needs according to His riches in glory.
-By instructing them, not to greet anyone along the way, does not suggest that God condones rudeness, but rather.. it encourages an urgency in the mission set before us.. which should not be delayed by long, ceremonial greetings or unimportant gossip.
+Their instruction not to carry money and make provision for their ministry, does not suggest irresponsibility but demands a determined trust in God's provision, Who has promised to supply all our needs according to His riches in glory.
+The instruction, "not to greet anyone along the way," does not suggest that God condones rudeness, but rather it encourages an urgency in the mission set before them (and us)... which should not be delayed by long, ceremonial greetings or unimportant gossip.

-God is no respecter of persons and Christ's directive, to remain as guest in the same house, without flitting to another residence, because of person preference, displays the godly characteristics that are expected of all God's children.
-And no matter what thrilling results we witness in our ministry for Christ.. and no matter what excitement we experience along the way - nothing should overshadow the wonderful truth.. that we are covered by the blood of the Lamb - and that our names are written in heaven.
+God is no respecter of persons and Christ's directive to remain as a guest in the same house without flitting to another residence because of personal preference, displays the godly characteristics that are expected of all God's children.
+And no matter what thrilling results we witness in our ministry for Christ, and no matter what excitement we experience along the way, nothing should overshadow the wonderful truth that we are covered by the blood of the Lamb - and that our names are written in heaven.

-Heavenly Father, we praise and thank You for our great salvation.
-Thank You for the many blessings that are showered upon us day by day.
-How we praise and thank You.. that by grace through faith in Christ, we are one with Him.. and that our names are written in the Lamb's Book of Life.
-Praise Your holy name, in Jesus name we pray, AMEN.
+Heavenly Father, I praise and thank You for my great salvation.
+Thank You for the many blessings that are showered upon me, day by day.
+How I praise and thank You that by grace through faith in Christ, we, the Body of Christ, are one with Him and that our names are written in the Lamb's Book of Life.
+Praise Your holy name.
+In Jesus' name I pray, AMEN.